 Article IV.
 Membership

 Section 1.
-Each Circle K club situated within the territorial limits of the Pennsylvania Circle K District shall be a member of the District.
+Each Circle K Club situated within the territorial limits of the Pennsylvania Circle K District shall be a member of the District.

 Section 2.
-Any member club more than 30 days in arrears for any indebtedness to Circle K International, the Pennsylvania District or its sponsoring Kiwanis club shall be deemed "not in good standing" and may have its charter and membership suspended or revoked as provided for in the Governing Documents.
+Any member club more than 30 days in arrears for any indebtedness to Circle K International, the Pennsylvania District, or its sponsoring Kiwanis Club shall be deemed "not in good standing" and may have its charter and membership suspended or revoked as outlined in the Governing Documents.

 Section 3.
 Any member club must be in good standing with Circle K International to be considered in good standing with the Pennsylvania District.

 Section 4.
-If the Board of Officers rules that a club is not in good standing, the club and the Kiwanis Club which sponsors it shall be notified of this action and why it was taken.
+If the District Board rules that a club is not in good standing, the Circle K Club and the Kiwanis Club which sponsors it shall be notified of this action and why it was taken.

 Article V: Officers

 Section 1.
-The Officers of the Pennsylvania District shall be the Governor, the Secretary, the Treasurer, the Bulletin Editor, and such Lieutenant Governors and Governor’s Representatives as deemed necessary by the Circle K District Board of Officers and the Kiwanis District Board of Trustees.
+The Officers of the Pennsylvania District shall be the Governor, the Secretary, the Treasurer, the Editor, and such Lieutenant Governors and Governor’s Representatives as deemed necessary by the Circle K District Board of Officers and the Kiwanis District Board of Trustees.

 Section 2.
-The Officers of the Pennsylvania District, as defined above, shall be elected at the Annual District Convention with the exception of Governor’s Representatives.
+The Officers of the Pennsylvania District, as defined above, shall be elected at the annual District Convention with the exception of Governor’s Representatives.
 Lieutenant Governors shall be elected during the House of Delegates held at the District Convention provided a one-half (1/2) quorum of the Division's active Circle K clubs are represented.
 Each club in good standing shall be entitled to two (2) voting delegates.
 If a quorum is not achieved, the procedures for filling a vacancy between conventions, as outlined in these bylaws, shall be followed.

 Section 3.
 All Officers shall assume their official duties as outlined in the Governing Documents.